LaunchYourVibe

 Spinner: quick actions

-LaunchYourVibe I-03
+LAUNCHYOURVIBE I-03

 Blank screens feel broken; spinners feel slow.
 Use skeleton loaders for content-heavy loads.
 Spinners for <2s actions.
 Progress bars when the user needs to know how long.